okfn/opendatasurvey/templates/about.md

 The Census currently operates on a Country level (started in April 2012).

-We're also in the early stages of developing a City level census, having started that effor in February 2013.
+We're also in the early stages of developing a City level census, having started that effort in February 2013.

 Currently there are 10 datasets in the Country Census and 15 in the City Census but the number and members are subject to revision and extension over time.